alefesouza/schoolapp/README.md

 This is the code for version 2.1.7 released on April 7, 2015.

+There's also a Chrome extension with some of the app features [here](https://github.com/alefesouza/schoolapp-chrome).

 You can access the PHP back-end code [by clicking here](https://github.com/alefesouza/schoolapp-backend).
 Since at the time I didn't have experience developing applications for other platforms, the back-end also includes a web version of the application made in Material Design with Polymer, so that users of iOS or Windows Phone could access it normally.

 ##### Portuguese